Your money-making expert. Financial journalist, TV and radio personality.

-You can also save money and paper by sending e-cards from sites like 123Greetings and Funny-Ecards without signing up or paying a penny, but you might want to use a different email address to your normal one in case your inbox fills up with junk.
+You can also save money and paper by sending e-cards from sites like 123Greetings and eCards without signing up or paying a penny, but you might want to use a different email address to your normal one in case your inbox fills up with junk.

 Reuse and recycle